 They lacked the two fundamental pillars of success in eCommerce: differentiation and innovation.

 Not every company is going to have a product line that's revolutionary.
 You may even be one of them.
 But innovation and differentiation doesn't just extend to your product line.
 It extends to all aspects of your company.
 Your packaging.
 Your service.
 Your marketing.

 Are you paying attention to what consumers want from a product ahead of time—or are you assuming you already know what they need?
 Are you paying attention to how competitors aren't fulfilling their current needs?
 Or are you too busy trying to copy the formula of their success?
 More importantly, do you even have the customer in mind at all?

 You may add value to your customers.
 But the real value of your business is your customers themselves.
 That should be your mission.
-That requires risk.
-And those are the sort of clients we choose to work with.
-Not you.
-Your customers.
+And that mission requires risk.